10 Different Types of Karate Explained

 Choshin Chibana developed the Shorin-Ryu karate style in 1933.
 This style of karate employs both offensive and defensive skills, providing a high possibility of survival in conflict.

-Shorin-Ryu kata was constructed of maneuvers that were successfully used during the fight, essentially training in battle-like settings.
+Shorin-Ryu kata was constructed of maneuvers successfully used during the fight, essentially training in battle-like settings.

 Shorin-Ryu blends close-in and long-range battle maneuvers and employs joint locking, point-striking, and grappling rather than kicking or punching.